-15.3 In its annual budget planning, HKEx takes into account its three-year strategic plan to forecast the operating and capital budget under normal, low and high transaction volume scenarios.
-In addition, HKEx monitors the impact of general business risk on its financial position through monthly reviews of profit and loss, actual and budget income and expenses, cash in and out flows, both at HKEx and its subsidiary levels, including

-SEOCH, to ensure sufficient liquid net assets are maintained to meet general business obligations.
+15.3 In its annual budget planning, HKEX takes into account its three-year strategic plan to forecast the operating and capital budget under normal, low and high transaction volume scenarios.
+In addition, HKEX monitors the impact of general business risk on its financial position through monthly reviews of profit and loss, actual and budget income and expenses, cash in and out flows, both at HKEX and its subsidiary levels, including SEOCH, to ensure sufficient liquid net assets are maintained to meet general business obligations.

-- 15.4 Furthermore, as part of its ongoing compliance requirements as an RCH, including compliance with the PFMI, and to ensure it can continue operations and services as a going concern, SEOCH maintains at all times net current assets37 funded by equity in an amount sufficient to cover its projected total operating expenditure for at least the following six months, and net current assets funded by equity or loans from HKEx (not being short-term loans or loans that are repayable on demand) sufficient to cover its projected total operating expenditure for at least the following 12 months. - 15.5 SEOCH has determined that these financial resources are sufficient to cover the time required to achieve a recovery or orderly wind-down of SEOCH's critical operations and services under stressed market conditions if this is necessary.
-For example, following a default and application of the RF, SEOCH would sustain its operations and seek replenishments of RF contributions so as to enable a recovery of operations.
-HKEx could inject capital into SEOCH if required.
-HKEx, as a listed company, could potentially raise capital via the capital markets if needed.
-Any plan for raising additional capital would be subject to the approvals of the HKEx Board and SFC. - 15.6 In the event that SEOCH could not continue as a viable entity and no other alternatives were available at the time, HKEx would be responsible for ensuring a smooth wind down of SEOCH.
-This would involve, among other things, pursuing amounts due from defaulting SEOCH Participants. - 15.7 SEOCH will discuss its recovery and resolution plans further with the SFC.
-This will include consideration of the new recovery and resolution standards, "Key Attributes of Effective Resolution Regimes for Financial Institutions" and "Recovery of financial market infrastructures" published by the Financial Stability Board and CPMI-IOSCO respectively in October 2014.
-This will also take into consideration the work ongoing in Hong Kong on new legislation targeted for 2015 to provide for recovery and resolution arrangements for financial institutions including FMIs in Hong Kong.
+- As part of its ongoing compliance requirements as an RCH, including compliance with the PFMI, and to ensure it can continue operations and services as a going concern, SEOCH maintains at all times net current assets funded by equity in an amount sufficient to cover its projected total operating expenditure for at least the following six months, and net current assets funded by equity or loans from HKEX (not being short-term loans or loans that are repayable on demand) sufficient to cover its projected total operating expenditure for at least the following 12 months.
+Liquid net assets maintained by SEOCH meet the related regulatory requirements for a RCH under the PFMI. - 15.5 SEOCH's capital would be its main defence against various potential business losses.
+In the event of potential capital inadequacy due to business losses SEOCH would look to recapitalise to recover its operations.
+HKEX, as a listed company, could inject additional capital into SEOCH and potentially raise capital via the capital markets if needed. - 15.6 In the event that SEOCH could not continue as a viable entity and no other alternatives were available at the time, HKEX would be responsible for ensuring a smooth wind down of SEOCH.
+This would involve, among other things, pursuing amounts due from defaulting SEOCH Participants.